super0627/NomalyticaTest/README.md

 # NomalyticaTest
-# NomalyticaTest

-## 🎮 About the Project
+## About the Project
-NomalyticaTest is an exciting online multiplayer game where players can challenge friends, match up with opponents, or play against AI.
+NomalyticaTest is an online multiplayer game where players can challenge friends, match up with opponents, or play against AI.
 The game features a ranking system to track player performance.
 The project includes a **React frontend** and a **Node.js backend** using Express, MongoDB, and Passport.js for authentication.

-## 🚀 Features
+## Features
 - **User Authentication** – Players can register, log in, and maintain their sessions.
 - **Game Modes** – Choose between Friend Play, Match Play, or AI Play.
 - **Leaderboard & Rankings** – See how you stack up against other players.
 - **Real-time Interactions** – Smooth and dynamic gameplay experience.
 - **Secure Sessions** – Keeps users logged in safely.

-## 🛠 Tech Stack
+## Tech Stack
 ### Frontend
 - **React** with React Router for seamless navigation.
 - **SCSS** for styling and UI improvements.